-In June 2022, we hosted a Welcoming Communities Hui with over 130 people attending including iwi, newcomer group representatives, key stakeholder managers and leaders, along with elected members and QLDC staff.
+We hosted a Welcoming Communities Hui for the Whakatipu (in June 2022) and the Upper Clutha (in November 2022).
+There was a fantastic turnout and the room was buzzing with wonderful kōrero (conversations) from all our attendees including iwi, newcomer group representatives, community services managers and leaders, along with elected members and QLDC staff.
 The group came together to listen, learn and share ways to support newcomers feel welcome and able to participate in the economic, civic, cultural and social life of the district.
-Here we share a summary of the key ideas gathered from this workshop discussion.
+Here we share a summary of the key ideas gathered from both these workshop discussions.

 Māori, Pasifika and Newcomer Group Profiles

 We are delighted to celebrate the Māori, Pasifika and Newcomer groups who have made the Queenstown Lakes District their home with a first edition of a collection of profiles.
 These offer a snapshot of each group, providing an insight to how each was established and operates, its membership, and all the wonderful events and activities it’s involved in.
 There are also details on how to connect with each group and find out more information.